openstack-infra/subunit2sql/doc/source/graph.rst

 Subunit2SQL Graphs
 ==================
-subunit2sql includes a utilty to generate various graphs from the data in a database.
+subunit2sql includes a utility to generate various graphs from the data in a database.
 This is used to provide a more visual analysis of the data contained in the DB.